Congo's Kabila re-elected, opposition claims victory

 "I consider these results a real provocation of the Congolese people," he said in an interview on RFI radio.
 "As a consequence, I consider myself, from today, the elected president of the Democratic Republic of Congo."

-Opposition supporters burned tyres in parts of Kinshasa, a sprawling city of 10 million, and chanted Tshisekedi's campaign slogan, "the people first."
+Opposition supporters burned tires in parts of Kinshasa, a sprawling city of 10 million, and chanted Tshisekedi's campaign slogan, "The people first."
 A U.N. source said there had been clashes with security forces and reports of shooting.